-Contents
+Table of Contents

+SAFEGUARDING ADULTS

 KEY PRINCIPLES 3

-THE SIX PRINCIPLES IN RELATION TO ADULTS AT RISK
+THE SIX PRINCIPLES IN RELATION TO ADULTS AT RISK 4

 GUIDANCE AND LEGISLATION 4

-RESPONSIBILITIES AND IMPLEMENTATION
+RESPONSIBILITIES AND IMPLEMENTATION6

-1. COMPLAINTS, CONCERNS AND ALLEGATIONS
+1. COMPLAINTS, CONCERNS AND ALLEGATIONS 6

-2. RESPONDING TO DISCLOSURE OF ABUSE
+2. RESPONDING TO DISCLOSURE OF ABUSE 7

-3. SIGNS AND INDICATORS OF ABUSE AND NEGLECT 7
+3. SIGNS AND INDICATORS OF ABUSE AND NEGLECT 8

-4. GOOD PRACTICE GUIDANCE
+4. GOOD PRACTICE GUIDANCE 8

-The following should form the basis of safe recruitment and best practice:
+The following should form the basis of safe recruitment and best practice: 8

-5. CONSENT
+5. CONSENT 9

-6. USEFUL CONTACTS
+6. USEFUL CONTACTS 11

 WHAT TO DO IF YOU HAVE A CONCERN ABOUT AN ADULT?
-10

-CAPACITY - GUIDANCE ON MAKING DECISIONS 11
+12

-GUIDANCE ON TYPES OF HARM 12
+GUIDANCE ON TYPES OF HARM

-The Care Act 2014 recognises 10 categories of abuse that may be experied adults. •
+The Care Act 2014 recognises 10 categories of abuse that may be experienced by adults.

 Self-neglect

-Modern Slavery 12
+Modern Slavery

 Domestic Abuse

-Discriminatory 12
+Discriminatory

 Organisational

-Physical 13
+Physical

-Sexual 13
+Sexual

-Financial or material 13
+Financial or material

-Neglect/Acts of omission 13
+Neglect/Acts of omission

-Emotional or psychological 13
+Emotional or psychological

-Cyber Bullying 13
+Cyber Bullying

-Forced marriage 13
+Forced Marriage

-Mate Crime 13
+Mate Crime

-Radicalisation 14
+Radicalisation 16